GithHayden/The-Beach-Boys/README.md

         - **Bug 2** - Bootstrap template grid not suitable for video layout.
             - **Issue** - Bootstrap tempalte grid suitable for one column of data.
-            - **Fix** - Updated html <div> tags around videos to a bootstrap grid class of 'col-sm-6', to layout two videos side by side on each div row.
+            - **Fix** - Updated html div tags around videos to a bootstrap grid class of 'col-sm-6', to layout two videos side by side on each div row.

-        - **Bug 3** - Video controls nudged up on top of thumbnail.
-            - **Issue** - Video sizing not fitting into Bootstrap grid layout.
-            - **Fix** - Updated video widths from 350 to 340.

 4. **Audio Section**:
     1. Select the 'Audio' menu on the navbar, and verify that the user is moved to the audio section.